Trey Yesavage

-Trey David Yesavage (born July 28, 2003) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+Trey David Yesavage (/jɛˈsævɪdʒ/ yeh-SAV-ij; born July 28, 2003) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
 He played college baseball for the East Carolina Pirates, and was selected by the Blue Jays in the first round of the 2024 MLB draft.
 He made his MLB debut in September 2025.
+He is the 9th ranked prospect in baseball, and the Blue Jays top prospect per Major League Baseball's 2025 prospect rankings.

 Early life

 Yesavage was born on July 28, 2003, in Pottstown, Pennsylvania, the oldest of three children of Dave and Cheryl Yesavage.
 He grew up in Boyertown, Pennsylvania, attending Boyertown Area High School.

-Amateur career
+College career

 Yesavage enrolled at East Carolina University to play college baseball for the East Carolina Pirates.
 He spent his freshman season as a relief pitcher and had a 4.50 earned run average (ERA) over 34 appearances.
 Over the summer, he joined the Charlottesville Tom Sox of the summer collegiate Valley Baseball League.
 Utilized as a starting pitcher in his sophomore year, he pitched to a 7–1 win–loss record with a 2.61 ERA and 105 strikeouts.
 For his performance, he earned All-AAC honors and second-team All-American honors.
 After the season, Yesavage was selected to play for the Team USA Collegiate National Baseball Team.
 He was named a preseason first-team All-American entering his junior season.
 He entered the season as a top starting pitcher improving on his game, pitching a 11–1 win–loss record with a 2.03 ERA and 145 strikeouts, leading him to first-team All-American and All-AAC honors.
 He was also named American Athletic Conference Pitcher of the Year.